Senate OKs anti-hazing bill drafted after Penn State death - Philly

 It would create tiers for hazing, making it a summary offense unless someone is hurt or dies.
 Hazing that injures someone would be a misdemeanor carrying up to a year in jail and a $2,500 fine, while an incident that results in severe injury or death would be a felony with a potential sentence of up to seven years and a $15,000 fine.

-The bill would also, for the first time, establish the crimes of organizational and institutional hazing.
+The bill also would, for the first time, establish the crimes of organizational and institutional hazing.
 Fraternities and sororities would also be exposed to possible felony charges, and courts could order their properties confiscated.
 Schools would be subject to institutional hazing, which would be punishable by fines up to $15,000.

+Corman's office said that over the past decade in Pennsylvania, there apparently have not been any convictions under the existing third-degree misdemeanor anti-hazing statute that have produced more serious consequences than probation.
+Defendants in hazing cases have, however, faced more substantial penalties by being charged with other offenses, such as reckless endangerment or alcohol violations.

+Democratic Gov. Tom Wolf said he will sign the legislation if it's passed by the House.

 Dozens of fraternity brothers face charges related to Piazza's death, in some instances including hazing.
 Their cases are pending and a hearing is scheduled for early next month.